MODULE 03

 EXERCISE

-GOAL: Ask Claude to build a newsletter pipeline that uses claude -p to process articles automatically — then explore what it built and why it works.
+GOAL: Ask Claude to build a multi-stage workflow script for a real journalism task — then explore what it built and why it works.

 01 Open Claude Code